PS 34 Parent Coordinator

 How to apply to middle school.
 5th Grade Families can prepare by taking these next steps:

-Read the 2017 NYC Middle School Directory: Research middle school programs, see the admissions timeline, and use the activities to learn about the admissions process.
+Read the 2018 NYC Middle School Directory (Available Now): Research middle school programs, see the admissions timeline, and use the activities to learn about the admissions process.

 Attend a Middle School District Fair: Get to know the middle schools in your district, meet middle school staff, and ask questions about specific programs.